Anti-vaccine activism: Countering anti-vaccine activism

 Various efforts have been suggested and undertaken to address concerns about vaccines and counter anti-vaccine disinformation.
 Efforts include social media advertising campaigns, by public health organizations, in support of public health goals.

 Best practices for combating vaccine mis- and disinformation include addressing issues openly, clearly identifying areas of scientific consensus and areas of uncertainty, and being sensitive to the cultural and religious values of communities.
 In countering anti-vaccine disinformation, both factual and emotional aspects need to be addressed.

 Whether people will update a mistaken belief is complicated and involves psychological factors and social goals as well as accuracy of information.
 There is some evidence that both debunking and "pre-bunking" of disinformation can be effective, at least in the short term.
 Elements that may help to correct inaccurate information include: warning people before they are exposed to misinformation; high perceived credibility of message sources, affirmations of identity and social norms; graphical presentation; and focusing attention on clear core messages.

 Alternative explanations of a situation need to fit plausibly into the original scenario and ideally indicate why the incorrect explanation was previously thought to be correct.

-The cultivation of critical thinking, health and science awareness, and media literacy skills are all recommended to help people more critically assess the credibility of the information they see.
+The cultivation of critical thinking, health and science awareness, and media literacy skills are recommended to help people critically assess information credibility.
 People who seek out multiple reputable news sources at local and national levels are more likely to detect disinformation than those who rely on few sources from a particular viewpoint.
-Particularly on social media, beware of sensational headlines that appeal to emotion, fact-check information broadly (not just through your usual sources), and consider possible agendas or conflicts of interest of those relaying information.